-There are no estimates or judgements that have a material impact on the Company's financial results for the year ended 30 June 2020.
+There are no estimates or judgements that have a material impact on the Company's financial results for the year ended 30 June 2022 (2021: none).
 All material financial assets are valued by reference to quoted prices and therefore no significant estimates or judgements are required in respect of their valuation.